 10 Delicious Traditional Vietnamese Food You Must Try While In Vietnam

-You can’t talk about Vietnamese culture without mentioning the delicious traditional food that have helped to shape it.
+You can’t visit Vietnam without spend time exploring a Vietnamese food.
 Traditional Vietnamese food are all about the balance of fresh ingredients, intense flavours, and ease of cooking and preparation.
 Each dish has a rich history and represents a regional specialty; there are also many dishes that change depending on where you order them.
 These recipes have been passed down through families and communities in the past generations, and are now daily staples.
-There are so many beautiful dishes to sample, but we have curated the seven most popular traditional Vietnamese foods to sample on your adventures.
+There are so many beautiful dishes to sample, but we have curated the seven most popular traditional Vietnamese food to sample on your adventures.

 1. Pho (F-uh)